rblades/dhworkbook_master/docs/module-2/Exercises.md

 `http://search.canadiana.ca/view/oocihm.16278/?r=0&s=1&fmt=json&api_text=1`

 The problem is: how to retrieve those oocihm numbers.
 The answer is, 'we write a program'.
 And the program that you want can be [found on Ian Milligan's website](http://ianmilligan.ca/api-example-sh/).
 Study that program carefully.
-There are a number of useful things happening in there, notably **curl**, **jq**, **sed**, and **awk**. **curl**  is a program for downloading webpages, jq for dealing with json, and sed and awk for searching within and cleaning up text.
-If this all sounds greek to you, there is an excellent gentle introduction over at [William Turkel's blog](http://williamjturkel.net/2013/06/15/basic-text-analysis-with-command-line-tools-in-linux/).
+There are a number of useful things happening in there, notably **curl**, **jq**, **sed**, and **awk**. **curl**  is a program for downloading webpages, **jq** for dealing with json, and **sed** and **awk** for searching within and cleaning up text.
+If this all sounds Greek to you, there is an excellent gentle introduction over at [William Turkel's blog](http://williamjturkel.net/2013/06/15/basic-text-analysis-with-command-line-tools-in-linux/).

 So here's what we're going to do.

 5\.
 We need the command line program jq.
-We install it into our DHBox with `$ sudo apt-get install jq -y`
+We install it into our DH Box with `$ sudo apt-get install jq -y`

 6\.
 We need to create a program.
 Make a new directory for this exercise like so: `$ mkdir m2e4`.
 Then, change into that directory by typing `$ cd m2e4`.
 Make sure that's where you are by typing `$ pwd`.
 Now, make an empty file for our program with `$ touch canadiana.sh`.
 Touch makes an empty file; the .sh in the filename indicates that this is a shell script.